 Several schools offer online post-baccalaureate certificate programs in industrial hygiene that may qualify graduates to apply for professional certification.
 These programs may be entirely online or in a hybrid format that calls for on-campus work in addition to online courses.
+Applicants to these programs must typically hold a bachelor's degree in a related field.
 Students in an online program generally view lectures and complete class assignments at any time, within set deadlines.

 These certificate programs usually consist of six or fewer courses.
 Required courses deliver an overview of how to identify workplace hazards through the use of engineering and scientific principles.
 Students learn to interpret the degree of threat and methods of preventing worker exposure.

 Most programs require several core courses in the general principles of industrial hygiene and toxicology, including the effect of toxins on body systems and how to identify hazards in the workplace.
 Students usually can choose electives such as current issues in industrial hygiene, air sampling, radiological health and legal issues in industrial hygiene.